Tranquility2/Crafty/README.md

     - Provide an image URL or upload an image file to change the icon's appearance. 🖼️
     - Adjust the count displayed on the icon. 🔢
     - Click "Update" to apply your changes.
 - **Generating Image:** Click the "Generate Image" button to create a static image of the current recipe build area. 📷 (Note: May encounter issues with images from external URLs due to cross-origin restrictions.
 This feature uses the `dom-to-image` library.)

+---

+This was inspired by pages like https://wiki.factorio.com/Science_pack